-Policy Official Plan and Zoning By Law Amendment(s) Policies Number WC-MC-1.4 The County and/or Municipality shall amend, as required, their Official Plan and Zoning By-Laws to: Future Land Use Planning a.
-Identify the vulnerable areas in which drinking water threats prescribed under the CWA would be significant; . iaiming b.
-Indicate that within the areas identified, any use or activity that is, or would be, a significant drinking water threat is required to conform with all applicable Source Protection Plan policies and, as such, may be prohibited, restricted or otherwise regulated by those policies;
+Policy Number Official Plan and Zoning By Law Amendment(s) Policies WC-MC-1.4 The County and/or Municipality shall amend, as required, their Official Plan and Zoning By-Laws to: Future Land Use Planning Identify the vulnerable areas in which drinking water threats prescribed under the CWA would be significant; , idining Indicate that within the areas identified, any use or activity that is, or would be, a significant drinking water threat is required to conform with all applicable Source Protection Plan policies and, as such, may be prohibited, restricted or otherwise regulated by those policies;

-Policy Number Official Plan and Zoning By Law Amendment(s) Policies c.
-Incorporate any other amendments required to conform with the threat specific land use policies identified in this Source Protection Plan.
-Consistent with the above policy direction, the County and / or Municipality shall amend, as required, their Official Plan and Zoning Bylaws to ensure that any Consumptive Water Taking and/or Recharge Reducing Activity never becomes a significant drinking water threat where this activity would be a significant drinking water threat.
+Policy Number Official Plan and Zoning By Law Amendment(s) Policies Incorporate any other amendments required to conform with the threat specific land use policies identified in this Source Protection Plan.
+Consistent with the above policy direction, the County and / or Municipality shall amend, as required, their Official Plan and Zoning By- laws to ensure that any Consumptive Water Taking and/or Recharge Reducing Activity never becomes a significant drinking water threat where this activity would be a significant drinking water threat.
 WC-MC-1.4.1 Future Land Use Planning The County working with the Risk Management Official, shall prepare a terms of reference for Drinking Water Threat Disclosure Reports that outlines the information that applicants are required to provide within Drinking Water Threat Disclosure Reports which are required as part of a complete application or as a condition of site plan control for the development, redevelopment or site alteration of non-residential uses within a WHPA, IPZ or ICA as may be required pursuant of the Official Plans of the County of Wellington and other Municipalities.

-Policy Number Education and Outreach Program Policies WC-CW-1.5 The Municipality, in collaboration with Conservation Authorities and 110 011 1.0 other bodies wherever possible, may develop and implement education Existing/Future Education & , , , , , , , , , , , , , , , , , , , , necessary and/or appropriate by the Municipality and subject to available funding.
-Such programs may include, but not necessarily be limited to, increasing awareness and understanding of significant drinking water threats and promotion of best management practices.
+Policy Education and Outreach Program Policies Number WC-CW-1.5 The Municipality, in collaboration with Conservation Authorities and other bodies wherever possible, may develop and implement education Existing/Future Education & Outreach and outreach programs directed at any, or all, significant drinking water

-Policy Incentive Program Policies Number WC-CW-1.6 The County and/or Municipality, in collaboration with other bodies and levels of government wherever possible, may develop and implement Existing/Future Incentive incentive programs directed at various significant threat activities and/or condition sites prescribed under the CWA, where such programs are deemed necessary and/or appropriate by the County and/or Municipality, subject to available funding.
-WC-NB-1.7 The MECP and other provincial ministries shall consider providing Existing/Future Incentive continued funding and support to protect existing and future drinking water sources and address significant drinking water threats under the Ontario Drinking Water Stewardship Program and Rural Water Quality Program.
+Policy Number Incentive Program Policies WC-CW-1.6 The County and/or Municipality, in collaboration with other bodies and levels of government wherever possible, may develop and implement Existing/Future Incentive incentive programs directed at various significant threat activities and/or condition sites prescribed under the CWA, where such programs are deemed necessary and/or appropriate by the County and/or Municipality, subject to available funding.
+WC-NB-1.7 The MECP and other provincial ministries shall consider providing continued funding and support to protect existing and future drinking Existing/Future Incentive water sources and address significant drinking water threats under the Ontario Drinking Water Stewardship Program and Rural Water Quality Program.

-WC-NB-1.8 To reduce the risks to drinking water from an Existing activity, where this activity is a significant drinking water threat, the GRCA, in consultation Existing/Future Incentive with the County, will deliver available cost share incentive programs as a.
+To reduce the risks to drinking water from an Existing activity, where this activity is a significant drinking water threat, the GRCA, in consultation with the County, will deliver available cost share incentive programs as long as the GRCA has such programs and outreach staff available, and work with affected land owners to implement best management practices for the following activities: a.
 The application of agricultural source material to land; b.
 The storage of agricultural source material; and, c.
 The use of land as livestock grazing or pasturing land, an outdoor confinement area or a farm-animal yard.